ABIMIC/test-hamoye/README.md

-This is just a test for hamoye internship
+This is just a test for hamoye internship, Thank you.